 - Effect of pruning on growth of western white pine

-- Treatment of understory hemlock in the western white pine type
+- Natural regeneration in the western white pine type

 - Fall sowing and delayed germination of western white pine seed